babarrett/mitosis-docs/mitosis-buildinstructions.md

 Solder the header pins on either side of the battery:
 * first, cut the top of the header pine flush with the top (plate) board.
-* next, solder the top of the battery stabilisers to the plate.
+* next, solder the top of the battery stabilizers to the plate.
 * then turn the keyboard over.
-Insert a battery between the PCBs and squeeze the PCBs as you solder the bottom of each stabiliser. the spring of the fibreglass will hold the battery snugly.
+Insert a battery between the PCBs and squeeze the PCBs as you solder the bottom of each stabiliser. the spring of the fiberglass will hold the battery snugly.

 **Pause the work on the keyboard halves.
 We'll come back to the neoprene